greyhats13/phl-store/README.md

 ## VPC

-Our Virtual Private Cloud (VPC) is the heart of our AWS setup.
-It makes sure all our AWS resources can talk to each other securely and work well together.
-We designed the VPC to be scalable, highly available, high-performing, secure, and cost-effective.
+Our VPC is the heart of our AWS setup.
+It makes sure all our AWS resources can talk to each other securely & work well together.
+We designed the VPC to be scalable, highly available, high-performing, secure, & cost-effective.

 ### Core Design

 - Scalable: We use a CIDR block of 10.0.0.0/16 which gives us lots of IP addresses.
 This helps us add more resources easily as we grow.
-We also added a second CIDR block 100.64.0.0/16 for Kubernetes pods.
-This keeps pod IPs separate and avoids conflicts, so we never run out of IPs as our cluster gets bigger.
+We also added second CIDR block 100.64.0.0/16 for Kubernetes pods.
+This keeps pod IPs separate & avoids conflicts, so we never run out of IPs as our cluster gets bigger.
 - Highly Available: Our VPC spreads resources across multiple Availability Zones (AZs).
-This means if one AZ has problems, our services stay up and running in other AZs.
+This means if one AZ has problems, our services stay up & running in other AZs.
 No single point of failure!
-- High Performance: We use AWS services like NAT Gateways and Application Load Balancers (ALBs) to ensure fast and reliable communication between our resources.
+- High Performance: We use AWS services like NAT Gateways & Application Load Balancers (ALBs) to ensure fast & reliable communication between our resources.
 This setup helps keep our applications running smoothly.
 - Secure: Security is a top priority.
-We isolate critical resources in private subnets and use security groups and network ACLs to control who can access what.
-Data is encrypted both in transit and at rest using AWS KMS and SSL certificates.
+We isolate critical resources in private subnets & use security groups & network ACLs to control who can access what.
+Data is encrypted both in transit & at rest using AWS KMS & SSL certificates.
-- Cost Optimized: We balance performance and cost by using resources wisely.
-For example, we use one NAT Gateway in development to save money and multiple NAT Gateways in production for reliability.
+- Cost Optimized: We balance performance & cost by using resources wisely.
+For example, we use one NAT Gateway in development to save money & multiple NAT Gateways in production for reliability.

 ### Subnet Design

 Our VPC has three types of subnets, each with a specific role.
 These subnets are spread across different AZs to keep things running even if one AZ fails.

 - Public Subnets:
-- Purpose: Host internet-facing services like NAT Gateways, ALBs, and bastion hosts for secure admin access.
+- Purpose: Host internet-facing services like NAT Gateways, ALBs, & bastion hosts for secure admin access.
-- Interaction: ALBs handle incoming internet traffic and send it to our internal services.
+- Interaction: ALBs h&le incoming internet traffic & send it to our internal services.
 NAT Gateways let our private resources access the internet securely without being exposed directly.
-- Setup: These subnets have public IPs and proper routing to manage both incoming and outgoing internet traffic.
+- Setup: These subnets have public IPs & proper routing to manage both incoming & outgoing internet traffic.
 - Private Subnets:
-- Purpose: Hold important internal resources like EKS worker nodes and application pods.
+- Purpose: Hold important internal resources like EKS worker nodes & application pods.
 - Interaction: These resources don’t have direct internet access.
 They use NAT Gateways to go out when needed.
-Tags like kubernetes.io/role/internal-elb help Kubernetes manage internal load balancers, and karpenter.sh/discovery helps with autoscaling.
+Tags like kubernetes.io/role/internal-elb help Kubernetes manage internal load balancers, & karpenter.sh/discovery helps with autoscaling.
-- Setup: Private subnets keep our critical resources secure and allow them to scale easily as demand grows.
+- Setup: Private subnets keep our critical resources secure & allow them to scale easily as dem& grows.
 - Database Subnets:
 - Purpose: Only for our Aurora database instances.
-- Interaction: These subnets are extra secure and separate from other traffic.
+- Interaction: These subnets are extra secure & separate from other traffic.
 Only authorized application workloads can talk to the databases.
 - Setup: Strict access controls keep our databases safe from unauthorized access.

 ### NAT Gateways